amitlan/amitlan.com/now/index.md

 <img class="center-fit" src="/files/me3.jpg" alt="Feb 2025" id="left"/>
 <p>
   1 year into the new job.
 Updating the picture and <a href="https://youtu.be/1x8_3kHM18s?si=P4FkVne0nDV3B6oE">Living My Life</a> I guess.
+Started listening to <a href="https://youtu.be/zol2MJf6XNE?si=SrETElYER8naL-dI">Animal Collective</a> and like a fee of their songs, such as the linked one.
 </p>

 ## May 2024 (Setagaya, Tokyo, Japan)